grafana/loki/docs/sources/configuration/_index.md

 To specify which configuration file to load, pass the `-config.file` flag at the command line.
 The value can be a list of comma separated paths, then the first file that exists will be used.
+If no `-config.file` argument is specified, Loki will look up the `config.yaml` in the current working directory and the `config/` sub-directory and try to use that.

-The file is written in [YAML format](https://en.wikipedia.org/wiki/YAML), defined by the scheme below.
+The file is written in [YAML
+format](https://en.wikipedia.org/wiki/YAML), defined by the scheme below.
 Brackets indicate that a parameter is optional.
 For non-list parameters the value is set to the specified default.